Lake Victoria: Other fish

 At a genus level, most of these are widespread in Africa, but the very rare Xenobarbus and Xenoclarias are endemic to the lake, and the common Rastrineobola is near-endemic.

+A restocking effort for the native tilapia species Oreochromis esculentus in Lake Victoria involved Conservation International Kenya, Victory Farms, and the Kenya Marine and Fisheries Research Institute.

 Crustaceans

 Four species of freshwater crabs are known from Lake Victoria: Potamonautes niloticus is widespread in the lake and P. emini has been recorded from the vicinity of Bukoba in Tanzania, but both are also found elsewhere in Africa.
 The last were first scientifically described in 2017 and very little is known about them: P. entebbe is only known from near Entebbe (the only known specimen was collected in 1955 and it is unknown if it was in or near the lake) and P. busungwe only at Busungwe Island in the northwestern part of the lake.
 The latter likely is the smallest African freshwater crab with a carapace width up to about 1.6 cm, although P. kantsyore of Kagera River, and Platythelphusa maculata and P. polita of Lake Tanganyika are almost as small.

 Lake Victoria from a wider angle.